UNEDLabs/moodle-block_remlab_manager/README.md

 This plugin supports (but does not require) the use of ENLARGE for managing the connection to the remote labs.
 For more information about ENLARGE visit https://www.nebsyst.com and https://irs.nebsyst.com.
 This plugin will not receive further updates.
-For more updated versions, contact the authors and/or Nebulous Systems.
+For more updated versions, contact the authors and/or Nebulous Systems (contact@nebsyst.com).

 ## 2. License